 Human Rights Commission (HRC)

 Advises, recommends, and assists Council in matters of human rights.
-Seven regular members and two student members.
+The mission of the Golden Valley HRC is to help promote and nourish a safe, respectful, and welcoming community.
+Members: Seven regular and two student.

 HRC Meeting Day & Time